 The efficacy of current plant protection is the result of the offer of extension advice and the use of various strategies such as monitoring, choice of plant-protection products, promotion of beneficial organisms, adaptation of cultivation techniques or variety selection.

 Climate change influences the distribution and development of insect pests, the favourable habitats of their host plants, and the ecological relationships between host plants, insect pests and their natural enemies (Bale et al., 2002; Tylianakis et al., 2008).
-For the adaptation of control strategies, timely detection of the altered development of native insects and the risk of invasion by non-native insect pests is essential.
+For the adaptation of control strategies, timely detection of the altered development of native insects and the risk of invasion by non-native insect pests (in German) is essential.
 Very important in this context is the cross-border collaboration.
 The European Plant protection Organization (EPPO) and the European Food Safety Authority (EFSA) coordinate the development of common strategies to protect plants against insect pests.

 Native Insect Pests

 Because of global warming, the phenological development of insect pests starts earlier in the year and occurs more rapidly (Bell et al., 2015).
-As a result, many species such as the codling moth (Cydia pomonella) produce one generation more per year than they did several decades ago (Tobin et al., 2008).
+As a result, many species such as the codling moth (in German) (Cydia pomonella) produce one generation more per year than they did several decades ago (Tobin et al., 2008).

 Invasive Insect Pests